William McGonagall: Career

 The turning point in McGonagall's life came in June 1877.
-After his eldest daughter had shamed the family by giving birth to an illegitimate child, work as a weaver had become more difficult to find; at this point, he was seized with a new inspiration:
+After his eldest daughter shamed the family by giving birth to an illegitimate child, work as a weaver become more difficult to find.
+At this point, McGonagall was seized with a new inspiration:

 I seemed to feel as it were a strange kind of feeling stealing over me, and remained so for about five minutes.
 A flame, as Lord Byron has said, seemed to kindle up my entire frame, along with a strong desire to write poetry; and I felt so happy, so happy, that I was inclined to dance, then I began to pace backwards and forwards in the room, trying to shake off all thought of writing poetry; but the more I tried, the more strong the sensation became.
 It was so strong, I imagined that a pen was in my right hand, and a voice crying, "Write!
 Write!"

-McGonagall realised if he were to succeed as a poet, he required a patron and wrote to Queen Victoria.
-He received a letter of rejection, written by a royal functionary, thanking him for his interest.
+McGonagall realised that if he were to succeed as a poet he required a patron, and so wrote to Queen Victoria seeking her patronage.
+He received a letter of rejection written by a royal functionary, thanking him for his interest.
 McGonagall took this as praise for his work.
 During a trip to Dunfermline in 1879, he was mocked by the Chief Templar at the International Organisation of Good Templars, of which McGonagall was a member, who told him his poetry was very bad.
 McGonagall told the man that "it was so very bad that Her Majesty had thanked McGonagall for what the Chief Templar had condemned."